sumana-reddy/GDP-1-project/README.md

 The request should be visible in the notifications to the team/team captain.

 # User Story - 5
-As a Data developer ERD is to be developed based on the entities mentioned in the RFP.
+As a user I want to act as the huntmaster and create quest.
 # Acceptance Criteria:
 The given Task for the development of the ERD has been finished and yet to be reviewed.
 The developed ERD has been updated in the Team repository.